HRIS HRMS Software SelectorFree HRIS Buyer's Guide

 Industry Experience, however, may still matter for the HR information system you select.

-Even though the HR information system software may meet your basic needs, this may not be enough.
+Even though the HR system may meet your basic needs, this may not be enough.
 Having someone implement the software that has done so with the same package for your specific industry may prove very helpful.
 If challenges arise during the implementation, prior direct industry knowledge may prove very beneficial.

 What if you find an industry specific HR information system?

 Should you buy it?
 It all depends if the product meets your needs.
 In the past, I’ve seen a few accounting systems that were specifically created for governmental offices.
-One of these systems had a HR information system component but the product was very light on substance and capabilities.
-Even though the product was “specifically created” for government organizations, the add-on HR information system was not nearly as comprehensive as other systems created for a wide range of industries.
+One of these systems had an HR information system component but the product was very light on substance and capabilities.
+Even though the product was “specifically created” for government organizations, the add-on HR system was not nearly as comprehensive as other systems created for a wide range of industries.

 About the Author